 Sheltered, pool‑like bay suitable for novice divers and snorkellers.
 Very protected with concrete platforms and easy water access.

 7-day weather forecast for Sydney, NSW sourced from Open-Meteo.
-Shows daily high/low temperatures, weather conditions and rain probability — useful for planning your drive to Clovelly Ocean Pool.
+Daily high/low temperatures, conditions and rain probability.

 Clovelly Ocean Pool is one of the most sheltered diving environments on the Sydney coast — a narrow, north-facing inlet carved into the sandstone that functions almost like a swimming pool, with calm water, a concrete entry platform, and protection from swell in all but the most extreme conditions.
 For beginners, nervous divers returning to the water, those completing initial training dives, or snorkellers wanting reliable access with good facilities, it is hard to improve on as a starting point.
 The underwater environment is modest by Sydney standards but genuinely pleasant: a sandy bottom with kelp patches, small rocky reef sections, and the occasional nudibranch, reef fish, or blue-ringed octopus visible along the margins.
 Maximum depth is around 8 m, keeping the dive comfortably within Open Water limits.